HOW CAN YOU HELP?

 Participants will gather shortly after dawn at the Café Midrachof on the Haifa Bay Promenade (near booth 3 on the Zamir Beach).
 Following registration, the swimmers will be taken by bus to their various starting points.

 The swim route will be marked by special buoys; boats and kayaks with rescue teams and medical staff will be along the entire route in case of need.
 The heats will not be timed.
 However, medals will be awarded to all swimmers completing their track.
 In addition, a special prize cup will be presented to the first three swimmers completing each heat.

-Swimmers have a choice of four different heats.
+Swimmers have a choice of three different heats.
 All swimmers will meet at the Café Midrachof.